Tobacco and 1 more... less...

 What Works

 As stated by the CDC in the 2014 Best Practices Guide, the primary objectives of the recommended statewide comprehensive tobacco control program are to reduce tobacco use and the individual and societal burden of tobacco-related disease and death.
 Research indicates that the more a state spends on comprehensive tobacco programs, the greater the reductions in smoking.
 It is also found that the longer a States invests, the greater the impact and the more quickly it can be seen.
-Over the past ten years, the program and partners, with the commitment of leadership and the legislature, has reduced adult smoking from 20 percent to 14 percent (BRFSS 2020) and youth smoking from 18 percent to 7 percent (YRBS 2019).
-Unfortunately, during this same time period we have seen the rate of youth vaping increase dramatically from 15 percent to 26 percent (YRBS 2019).
+Over the past ten years, the program and partners, with the commitment of leadership and the legislature, has reduced adult smoking from 20 percent to 16 percent (BRFSS 2021) and youth smoking from 18 percent to 5 percent (YRBS 2021).
+Unfortunately, during this same time period we have seen the rate of youth vaping increase from 15 percent to 16 percent (YRBS 2021).

 Action Plan

-• Field the Adult Tobacco Survey to understand attitudes and behaviors of Vermonters and use the results to inform tobacco control strategies.
+- Disseminate the Adult Tobacco Survey results to understand attitudes and behaviors of Vermonters and use the results to inform tobacco control strategies.